The 20 Best Acute Cerebellar Ataxia Doctors Near Me in Victoria, AU

 Parkville, VIC, AU

-Louise Corben practices in Parkville, Australia.
+Louise Corben practices practicing medicine in Parkville, Australia.
 Ms. Corben is rated as a Distinguished expert by MediFind in the treatment of Acute Cerebellar Ataxia.
-Her top areas of expertise are Friedreich Ataxia, Spinocerebellar Ataxia, Drug Induced Dyskinesia, and Hereditary Ataxia.
+She is also highly rated in 7 other conditions, according to our data.
+Her clinical expertise encompasses Friedreich Ataxia, Spinocerebellar Ataxia, Drug Induced Dyskinesia, and Hereditary Ataxia.

 Distinguished in Acute Cerebellar Ataxia